jywu20/Notes/Computer Science/Circuit/HDL.md

 then `intermediate` is synthesized as a *latch*: its assignment can happen at *any* time, as long as `state` becomes `READY`.

-In newer versions of Verilog, we have three additional `always` blocks:
+In SystemVerilog, we have three additional `always` blocks:
 `always_comb`, which is basically `always @(*)` that requires its content to be pure combinational logic;
 `always_latch`, which makes clear that registers in it are to be synthesized as latches;
-finally `always_ff`, which makes clear that registers in it are to be synthesized as flip-flops.
+finally `always_ff`, which makes clear that registers in it are to be synthesized as flip-flops, and therefore reports an error when its body contains no sequential logic.

 ## Summary of semantics of Verilog